 Elissa Aten is Co-Founder and President of PC READS.
 She is a Certified Dyslexia Advocate and assists families with developing action plans to ensure that their children receive the support and resources necessary to succeed in school.
 She and her husband have lived in Park City for 10 years and have two children, one of whom is dyslexic.
-Elissa is a strong proponent of public education and is a Park City Education Foundation (PCEF) Board Member.
-Her involvement with PCEF includes volunteering as Fundraising Chair for Running with Ed, a 38-mile annual relay race held in Park City.
+Elissa is a strong proponent of public education and previously served as a Park City Education Foundation (PCEF) Board Member.
+Her involvement with PCEF included volunteering as Fundraising Chair for Running with Ed, a 38-mile annual relay race held in Park City.
 Originally from upstate New York, Elissa graduated from Dartmouth College and then spent two years teaching middle school math in Baltimore, MD with Teach for America.
 After teaching, she received her J.D. from Boston College Law School, practiced law in Boston and later worked as an Associate Director of Career Services at Boston College Law School.
 Elissa enjoys being an active Dartmouth alumna and is currently serving on her Class Executive Committee.
 Elissa and Elliott spend most of the winter weekends on the ski slopes, either watching their children ski race or looking for hidden powder stashes.